Cilantro/Coriander (Organic) Seeds - Long StandingRegular price As Low As $5.99Regular priceUnit price per

 The best organic cilantro for fresh meals

-Cilantro, or Chinese Parsley, is a hardy annual cool season crop.
-This aromatic herb is alive with a flavor of both citrus and spice that enlivens Mexican, Chinese, Southeast Asian, and Indian foods.
-Although it is usually just the leaves of the fresh cilantro plant that are the most popular, the pungent seeds (known as coriander), and the tangy roots promise a tasty treat as well.
+Cilantro, often known as Chinese parsley, is a resilient cool-season annual crop.
+This fragrant herb has a citrus and spice flavor that brightens Mexican, Chinese, Southeast Asian, and Indian dishes.
+Although the leaves of the fresh organic cilantro plant are normally the most popular, the spicy seeds (also known as coriander) and tangy roots promise a delightful treat.

 Prepare to plant organic cilantro

 Cilantro seeds are really two seeds enclosed in a stiff husk.
 After crushing the husks, immerse the seeds for 24 to 48 hours.
 Remove the seeds from the water and set them aside to dry.
 As soon as the threat of frost has passed, direct plant your organic cilantro seeds in the early spring.
 Cilantro may also be planted in the fall and spring in warmer climates.
 If a continuous crop is desired, seeds can be planted every two to three weeks.
 Organic cilantro seeds enjoy a cold, sunny environment.
 Plants will bolt if the soil temperature reaches 75°F. Choose a light, well-draining soil for your garden.
 Seeds should be sown in rows approximately 12 inches apart and covered with 1/4 inch of soil.